-In this novel, Matt has to get to the bottom of the tragic murder of a much-loved and well-respected elderly lady.
-A slightly confused elderly lady, who finds herself in the wrong place at the very wrong time.
+In this novel, Matt Davies has to get to the bottom of the tragic murder of a much-loved and well-respected elderly lady.
+A slightly confused elderly lady, who finds herself in the wrong place at the wrong time.
 It’s a murder that shocks the Roscoe community.
 It’s senselessness motivates Matt even more to find out who her killer is, but he desperately short of clues and evidence.

 Perrone once again pulls off not only combining first and third povs, but present and past tenses.
 It works brilliantly.
 The chapters are clearly titled, so you are never in any doubt where you are or who you are ‘with’.
 Matt’s private life is subtly intertwined with the task at hand (finding out who would murder such a harmless old lady and why) and is what enriches his character: he’s a thoroughly nice bloke.